R. Bintoro

-Raden Bintoro (23 December 1924 – 13 June 1986) was an Indonesian military officer.
+Major General Raden Bintoro (23 December 1924 – 13 June 1986) was an Indonesian military officer.
 His last position in the army was as the Deputy Commander of the Fourth Regional Command.

 Military career

 Bintoro was born on 23 December 1924.
 He began his military career after attending the Renseitai (officer training unit) during the Japanese occupation of the Dutch East Indies.
 He was then put in command of a Defenders of the Homeland — a paramilitary volunteer unit — platoon in Kedu after finishing education from Renseitai.

 After the Indonesian independence in 1945, Bintoro entered the newly formed Indonesian Army and became the commander of the 296th Military Subdistrict, which covers the Parakan, Temanggung, and Candiroto District.
 He held the command until Operation Kraai in December 1948.

 Bintoro was appointed as the chief of staff of the Merdeka Military Region in the late 1950s.
 He became the acting commander of the military region after the previous commander, Sunarijadi, left his post.
 After holding the chief of staff post for a while, Bintoro was instructed to pursue further military education at the Indonesian Army Command and General Staff College.
 He graduated from the college in 1963.

 Bintoro became the commander of the Cenderawasih (Papua) Military Region on 23 March 1966, replacing Kartidjo.
 He later launched a competition for the tune of the military region's march, with Bintoro himself as the author of the lyrics.
 A submission made by musician Nuskan Sjarif was named as the competition's winner and the march was made official on 17 August 1966.